pablopescador/z83codeigniterv4/README.md

 # CodeIgniter 4 Application Starter

+Esto es una prueba!:)

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible, and secure.
 More information can be found at the [official site](http://codeigniter.com).

 This repository holds a composer-installable app starter.
 It has been built from the
 [development repository](https://github.com/codeigniter4/CodeIgniter4).

 **This is pre-release code and should not be used in production sites.**